kerimoyle/libcellml-tutorials/tutorials/hh_tutorials/tut4/tut4_generateMembraneModel.rst

     .. literalinclude:: generateMembraneModel_completed.py
         :language: python
         :start-at: #  4.d
-        :end-before: #  end 4.d
+        :end-before: #  4.e

 .. container:: dothis

     **4.f** Implementation code is the bulk of the model, and contains all the equations, variables, units etc.
-    This is needed for both of the available profiles, and would normally be stored in a *.cpp or *.py file.
+    This is needed for both of the available profiles, and would normally be stored in a :code:`*.cpp` or :code:`*.py` file.
     Use the :code:`implementationCode` function to return the implementation code as a string, and write it to a file with the appropriate extension.

 .. container:: dothis

     **4.g** (C only) Interface code is the header needed by the C profile to define data types.
-    Use the :code:`interfaceCode` function to return interface code as a string and write it to a *.h header file.
+    Use the :code:`interfaceCode` function to return interface code as a string and write it to a :code:`*.h` header file.
     This needs to be the same filename as you specified in step 4.e above.

 .. container:: toggle